juxor/afaq/markdown/secG3.md

 _"that this wage, or product, is the only just source of income."_ [**Instead of a Book**, p.
 6]

 **Liberty** also favourably quoted a supporter of the silver coinage, General Francis A. Walker, and his arguments in favour of ending the gold standard.
-It praised his argument as _"far more sound and rational than that of the supercilios, narrow, bigoted monomentallists."_ Walker attacked those _"economists of the **a priori** school, who treat all things industrial as if they were in a state of flux, ready to be poured indifferently into any kind of mould or pattern."_ These economists _"are always on hand with the answer that industrial society will 'readjust' itself to the new conditions"_ and _"it would not matter if wages were at any time unduly depressed by combinations of employers, inasmuch as the excess of profits resulting would infallibly become capital, and as such, constitute an additional demand for labour . . .
+It praised his argument as _"far more sound and rational than that of the supercilious, narrow, bigoted monomentallists."_ Walker attacked those _"economists of the **a priori** school, who treat all things industrial as if they were in a state of flux, ready to be poured indifferently into any kind of mould or pattern."_ These economists _"are always on hand with the answer that industrial society will 'readjust' itself to the new conditions"_ and _"it would not matter if wages were at any time unduly depressed by combinations of employers, inasmuch as the excess of profits resulting would infallibly become capital, and as such, constitute an additional demand for labour . . .
 It has been the teaching of the economists of this sort which has so deeply discredited political economy with the labouring men on the one hand, and with practical business men on the other."_ The _"greatest part of the evil of a diminishing money supply is wrought through the discouragement of enterprise."_ [**Liberty**, no. 287, p.
 11] Given that the "Austrian" school takes the **a priori** methodology to ridiculous extremes and is always on hand to defend _"excess of profits"_, _"combinations of employers"_ and the gold standard we can surmise Tucker's reaction to Rothbard's pet economic ideology.

-Somewhat ironically, give Rothbard's attempts to inflict bourgeois economics along with lots of other capitalist ideology onto individualist anarchism, Kropotkin noted that supporters of _"individualist anarchism . . . soon realise that the individualisation they so highly praise is not attainable by
+Somewhat ironically, given Rothbard's attempts to inflict bourgeois economics along with lots of other capitalist ideology onto individualist anarchism, Kropotkin noted that supporters of _"individualist anarchism . . . soon realise that the individualisation they so highly praise is not attainable by